Battle at Fort Utah: Initial Mormon settlement

-Relations between the two groups started familiarly, with Mormons and Timpanogos fishing and gambling together.
+Relations between the two groups seemed to warm, with Mormons and Timpanogos fishing and gambling together.
 Brigham Young disapproved of their familiarity with one another and advised Huntington and Alexander Williams to be the sole traders.
 Parley P. Pratt visited and made rules against gambling with the Timpanogos and against shooting near the fort.

 The fort was built on the sacred grounds for the annual fish festival and very close to the main Timpanogos village on the Provo River.
 The settlers fenced off pastures.
 Their cattle would eat and trample the seeds and berries that were an important part of the Timpanogos diet.
-They used gill nets to catch fish, which didn't leave any fish for the Timpanogos to eat.
-With the traditional sources of food gone, they soon experienced massive starvation.
-The settlers also brought measles, which was foreign to the Timpanogos, and they began dying in large numbers.
+They used gill nets to catch fish, which left little for the Timpanogos to eat.
+With traditional sources of food gone, they soon experienced massive starvation.
+The new presence of settlers also exposed the longtime residents of Utah Valley to measles, and they began dying in large numbers.

 Old Bishop's murder

 In August, a Timpanog named Old Bishop was murdered by Rufus Stoddard, Richard Ivie, and Gerome Zabrisky over a shirt they wanted from him.
 Another account from Thomas Orr states that the Timpanogos agreed not to take the settlers' cattle if they would not kill their wild game.
 Old Bishop discovered the men hunting deer, expressed his displeasure, and the men killed him.
 They filled his body with rocks and threw it in the Provo River.
 The men went back to Fort Utah and openly bragged about the murder.
 The Timpanogos found the body and discovered that Richard Ivie was involved in the murder.
 The Timpanogos were angry, and demanded that the murderers be handed over, to which the settlers refused.
 The Timpanogos asked for material compensation for Old Bishop's death according to Timpanogos custom, which the settlers also refused, which enraged the Timpanogos, given how they were sharing prime pasture and fishing land.
 Some Timpanogos shot at cattle that were trespassing on their land or took the settlers' corn in response.

 In October, apostle Charles C. Rich negotiated a peace treaty, and Brigham Young again advised Fort Utah not to hold the Timpanogos as equals, but to "have dominion" over them.
-Winter was especially hard and Timpanogos took 5060 cattle for food.
-Travelling forty-niners traded with the Timpanogos, giving them more guns and ammunition.
-Williams kicked Pareyarts out of Mrs. Hunt's house after he asked for some medicine for measles, and later, three of Mrs. Hunt's cattle were missing.
+Winter was especially hard and Timpanogos took 50–60 cattle for food.
+California-bound forty-niners traded with Timpanogos groups, giving them more guns and ammunition.
+Williams kicked Pareyarts out of Mrs. Hunt's house after he asked for some medicine for measles, and later, three of Mrs. Hunt's cattle went missing.
 By January 1850, settlers of Fort Utah reported to officials in Salt Lake City that the situation was getting dangerous.
 They wanted a military party to attack the Timpanogos.
-Not knowing the story of Old Bishop's murder, Brigham Young noted that a white man wouldn't be murdered over stealing an item like a shirt or ox, and said that the Timpanogos shouldn't be killed over theft.
+Not knowing the story of Old Bishop's murder, Brigham Young noted that a white man wouldn't be murdered over stealing an item like a shirt or ox, and said that the Timpanogos shouldn't be killed over theft either.